 Welcome to the Visual Arts Department

 Somerville Public Schools strives to provide a diverse and comprehensive visual arts instructional program that encourages all students to integrate the arts into their core curriculum and their social and emotional well-being.
-The Visual Arts Department endorses the research that shows that students who participate in a Visual Arts Program develop basic skills that encourages visual awareness and is fundamental to intellectual growth and creative self expression.
+The Visual Arts Department endorses the research that shows that students who participate in a Visual Arts program develop basic skills that encourage visual awareness and is fundamental to intellectual growth and creative self expression.

 K-8 Art Staff:

-- Mrs. Mikkel Della Camera - Healey School @mrsdellacamera
+- Mikkel Della Camera, Healey School @mrsdellacamerasartroom

-- Mrs. Diana Taremi - Argenziano School @taremiart
+- Diana Taremi, Argenziano School @taremiart

 Somerville High School Art Teachers:

 The Somerville School Committee has made a priority of investigating how to develop and implement an arts integration effort in the Somerville Public Schools.
 This is driven by the goals of wanting to have more time for creative expression during the school day, and wanting to engage students' right brains in the pursuit of competence in core subjects like science and math.